Skhye Hutch: Career

 Venturing into co-producing, Skhye Hutch and Tae Beast formulated the music production company WeirrdPeople in 2013.
 The production duo worked with J-GO on the Mr.Goins II album producing tracks Underdog, Kush & 2k, Down and Catch Me.

 In 2014, he rejoined Ab-Soul on the These Days... album producing "Feeling Us" featuring Jay Rock.
 The year continued with a feature on iTunes as the best hip hop album of the year, Under Pressure by Def Jam Recordings & Visionary Music Group rapper Logic.
 The song "Growing Pains III" was co-produced by Tae Beast, 6ix, and Skhye Hutch, and was released in October 2014.
 Reaching out to the Bronx emerging artist Euro League, Hutch delivered “an atmospheric beat” on the single "Gold Chains In a Dungeon" featuring Doley Barnays off the Euro Trip: Continuum EP of the New York collective ReeLife.
 In addition, Skhye produced "Eat Sleep and Die" on MC Jin's album, XIV:LIX.

 In 2015, he branched out to work with the DMV native Jay IDK, where the two collaborated on the tracks "Dirty Scale" and "God Said Trap" with additional production from Gamebrand, which serves as the second official leak from the highly anticipated SubTrap LP.
 He then produced for Jay Rock's first album in over 4 years, 90059.
-The loopy beat on "Easy Bake" featuring Kendrick Lamar & SZA premiered on Sirius XM's Shade 45.
+The loopy beat on "Easy Bake" featuring Kendrick Lamar & SZA premiered on SiriusXM's Shade 45.
 Continuing to reach out to emerging artists, Skhye Hutch joined the Inglewood rapper Shawn Chrys on "NO FCKS" released on Timbaland's Imprint label.
 He also produced ‘Flicker’ by Ash Riser.